scientific-python/action-check-changelogfile/README.md

 Note that adding the environment variable `CHECK_MILESTONE: false` (or anything other than `true`) will cause the milestone check to be skipped.

-This action uses [astropy-changelog](https://github.com/astropy/astropy-changelog) to parse the change log.

 Labels can be applied to the pull request to control its outcome:

 * `skip-changelog-checks`: This results in success regardless; same as